edgedb/edgedb/docs/datamodel/scalars/str.rst

         nested \!$$'}

     Regular strings use ``\`` to indicate line continuation.
-When a line continuation symbol is encountered the symbol itself as well as all the whitespace characters up to the next non-whitespace character are omitted from the string:
+When a line continuation symbol is encountered, the symbol itself as well as all the whitespace characters up to the next non-whitespace character are omitted from the string: